Cost overruns, scheduling delays, reduced ROI, frustrated customers or team members – these issues can be the result of poor project management.

 Related Blog: Scope Creep: The Unplanned Cost of Complex Projects

 Pre-planning can include a wide array of project-related activities – it doesn’t just need to be team identification, goals/deliverables establishment, budgeting, and scheduling.
-Pre-planning can (and should in most cases) include a range of other activities.
-This includes things like reviewing a needs assessment, conducting a ‘desirable and viable’ analysis (i.e. is the project outcome desirable/good for the business and is it realistic?), review existing processes/products/services, review of previous projects, rough timeline definition, and early stakeholder engagement.
+Pre-planning can and should include a range of other activities, such as reviewing a needs assessment, conducting a ‘desirable and viable’ analysis (i.e. is the project outcome desirable/good for the business and is it realistic?), examining existing processes/products/services, reviewing previous projects, outlining rough timelines, and establishing early stakeholder engagement.

 3 Reasons Why Pre-Planning is Overlooked by Project Managers

 So, why do people rush through pre-planning?
-There are many reasons why a project team might rush through this critical stage, but in my experience it typically boils down to 3 main (and sometimes overlapping) reasons:
+There are many reasons why a project team might rush through this critical stage, but often it boils down to 3 main (and sometimes overlapping) reasons:

 1. Excitement to Get the Project Underway